bradleypallen/anything-but-routine-ld/abr-A-list.md

 - Softbound.

-#### K. _The Ticket That Exploded: The Restored Text._ Oliver Harris, editor; William S. Burroughs, author; Brion Gysin, calligrapher.
+#### K. _The Ticket That Exploded: The Restored Text._ Oliver Harris, editor, writer of introduction; William S. Burroughs, author; Brion Gysin, calligrapher.
 New York: Grove Press, 2014.

 - “A book of The Cut-Up Trilogy.”—Spine.
 - Softbound (no hardbound issued).